Benjamin2817/dsc-phase-2-project/README.md

 ## Results
    Model 4's coefficients provide many insights into which qualities to consider when purchasing a home and what changes, if any, should be made to increase resale value.

 ![Model 4 Coefficients](./images/coefficients.png)

-   Grade_High_Quality and Grade_Above_Average show $254K and $97k
+   When improving the quality of construction, Grade_High_Quality and Grade_Above_Average showed $254K and $97k increases in price respectively when compared to houses of average grade.
+The condition of a home is also shown to have a positive correlation to price with the highest condition having a roughly $161k impact when compared to the lowest condition.
    Our bedroom coefficients suggest there is a negative impact on price when increasing the number of bedrooms.
-This is counter intuitive and requires additional investigation
+This is counter intuitive and requires additional investigation.

 ## Conclusions
-   It is suggested homebuyers consider paying for top quality construction and construction materials.
+   Analysis points to Sections 1 and 2 as being the areas most postively influential in terms of price.
+It is suggested homebuyers consider paying for top quality construction and construction materials as Model 4 displays a correlation between quality of work and home price.
+Lastly, the model indicates that for every one

 ## Next Steps
+   Further analysis could include creation of location based features, perhaps vicinity to schools or public parks, using geospatial libraries.
+Other next steps